Friday, March 25, 2016

 To honor the March 15th celebration of Absolutely Incredible Kids Day, I thought I'd post this absolutely incredible collection of 33 year-old birthday snapshots.

-They were taken in August of 1983, at 19 Ramona Avenue in Piedmont, California.
+They were taken in August of 1983, at 19 Ramona Avenue in Oakland, California.
 I'm the kid wearing the Mount St. Helens t-shirt.
 This was definitely during my volcano phase—that is to say, post-sharks and dinosaurs, pre-V: The Miniseries.

 Tanya Pavloff Rockwell, Lyla Messinese, John Gayton